Skate or Die: 360 FlashersAugust 5, 2022

 Once the tide starts rolling back out in earnest, the building ebb typically forces a lot of fish toward the bottom to avoid the strongest outflow in order to conserve energy.
 This is when a skilled crew of bottom dredgers can really light them up.
 Drop your gear to the deck and troll downhill along one of the deeper channels on the Washington side toward the bridge.
 The convergence zone of these channels between the Shipwreck and the Dismal Nitch rest area is often so reliable on an outgoing tide that I lovingly refer to it as the Meat Locker.
 On the Oregon side, the north shelf of the main shipping channel can be equally productive downtrolling among the anchored freighters.
 I stay above the bridge if I continue to find willing biters, short-stroking multiple passes through any pods of fish that my boat (or others nearby) are fortunate enough to encounter.

 If action is lackluster above the bridge, I often find myself dropping down along the Green Line on the Oregon side or downtrolling the Washington side of Desdemona between the Red Roof and Fort Columbia during the second half of the outgo.
-Dredging the bottom in 30- to 40-feet of water is the time-honored standard operating procedure, but in recent years more boats have discovered the rewards of suspending gear in the broad No Man’s Land of up to 60 feet below the Megler Bridge.
+Dredging the bottom in 30- to 40-feet of water is the time-honored standard operating procedure, but in recent years more boats have discovered the rewards of suspending gear in the broad No Man’s Land of up to 60 feet deep below the Megler Bridge.
 Trolling 360 flashers in this zone will increase your boat’s lateral and vertical attraction radius for potential biters.

 Neap Tides: Locals often refer to the neap tide series (the ones with smaller exchanges between high and low) as “holdover” tides.
 Fish entering the river mouth from the ocean tend to do so in more metered fashion throughout the entire tide cycle rather than making the massive rush typical of a big flood.
 These softer exchanges are far less conducive to hovering into the current in stationary position, but rather they tend to be more productively fished by covering ground in forward motion.
 Most prefer to troll with the current covering maximum territory to show their spread of gear to as many willing biters as possible.
 While the tide is incoming, many fish will be suspended, so it pays to elevate at least some of the gear in the spread.
 Once that tide starts ebbing out, most of the fish will be hugging the bottom, so adjust accordingly.